MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/as-android/other/index.md

 ---
 title: Other articles about Android Studio targeting Android
-description: Articles about Android Studio targeting Android, for Managed Partners, other than initial IDE setup.
+description: Articles about Android Studio targeting Android, other than initial IDE setup, for Managed Partners.
 layout: LandingPage
 ms.date: 04/19/2019
 ms.topic: article